Davis Daniel: Biography

 For his third album, Daniel moved to A&M Records.
 This album, I Know a Place, was released in 1996.
 Its lead-off single "I'm Not Listening Anymore" was part of a "Mystery Artist" contest on Country Music Television (CMT), which showed two versions of the song's music video: one where Daniel's face was obscured, and another where it was shown plainly.
 This single did not enter the charts.

-After his third album, Daniel mostly stayed at home with his wife, Julie, and children Tyler and Alexa.
+After his third album, Daniel mostly stayed at home with his wife and children.
 He resumed touring in 2001 with a band called Big Heart, and released a new single called "Is It Just Me?"